Zachc0des/Zachc0des-Portfolio/README.md

 <a>I’m a 22 year old Tech Enthusiast, orignally from Ottawa Ontario now based in Palm Beach Florida with a strong background in Computer literacy which has assisted greatly with my previous & current occupation I've studied at Miami Job Corps,Dade Institute of Technology & have enrolled in multiple self paced education programs to further sharpen my skillset.</a>
 <br>

 <a>From a young age, computers have been an integral part of my life—learning to use a desktop at the same age I learned how to read.
-This early exposure sparked a deep passion for the ever-evolving world of technology, Beyond tech, I’m also passionate about Fitness.</a>
+This early exposure sparked a deep passion for the ever-evolving world of technology, Beyond tech, I’m also passionate about Fitness.</a> <br>

-<a> With a blend of technical curiosity,customer service expertise,and a drive for learning, I’m always looking for new opportunities to grow and apply my skills.</a></b>
+<a>With a blend of technical curiosity,customer service expertise,and a drive for learning, I’m always looking for new opportunities to grow and apply my skills.</a></b>

 <h2>📚 Education 📚 </h2>
 <a> <b>Miami Job Corps Vocational School</b><i> Miami,Gardens, Florida </i> </a>